Dean85e/portfolio-project-3/README.md

   * Press Enter.
 Your local clone will be created.

 ## Credits
-  Throughout the building process i faced many challenges, here are the resources that i found very helpful.
+  Throughout the building process I faced many challenges, here are the resources that I found very helpful.

   * This Youtube channel is an excellent source of information, In particular it helped me bolster my understanding of the concepts of classes and instance objects.
 [Link Here](https://www.youtube.com/@johnphilipjones)